 - 1 green bell pepper, chopped (substitute with jalapeno for a spicier version)

-- 2 tsp minced garlic, substitute with 2-3 garlic cloves
+- 2 teaspoon minced garlic, substitute with 2-3 garlic cloves

 - 1 can pureed tomatoes (14.5 oz), if using diced, puree first

-- 2 tbsp pav bhaji masala, check recipe notes for three options!
+- 2 tablespoon pav bhaji masala, check recipe notes for three options!